-- Hook-up to city water, same as #1 and adjust valves as shown in #2 to fill all water lines, including water heater, as your main source and not using tank - 3.
+- 2. Hook-up to city water, same as #1 and adjust valves as shown in #2 to fill all water lines, including water heater, as your main source and not using tank - 3.
 You have filled the tank, you are now "dry" camping,(with no city water), move your valves as shown in #3 to draw water from tank.
 Turn switch at top left corner ON to start pump.
 12 volt DC power is required to operate.
 Pump will run until 40 pounds of pressure is achieved and stop.
 When pressure drops to 20 pounds, pump will start again. - 4.
 For your safety, you should sanitize the potable water system when your RV is new or when it has been sitting unused for a period of time, such as over winter, as it may have become contaminated.
 Place the valves as listed in #4.
 Attach a siphon hose to the city water fill.
-Take a short garden hose, 4 to 6 foot long, attach correct connection to hose and leave the other end open.
-Insert this end into solution listed below.
+Take a short garden hose, 4 to 6 foot long, attach a 3/4 inch male connection to hose and leave the other end open.
+Insert this end into the following listed solution.
 Start pump to draw liquid into tank and system.